Sachin-chaurasiya/Code-Snippets-Builder/README.md

 ## 🛡️ License

-Your GitHub Contributions is licensed under the MIT License - see the [LICENSE](https://github.com/Sachin-chaurasiya/Code-Snippets-Builder/blob/main/LICENSE) file for details.
+Your Code Snippet Builder is licensed under the MIT License - see the [LICENSE](https://github.com/Sachin-chaurasiya/Code-Snippets-Builder/blob/main/LICENSE) file for details.